18F/identity-secops/README.md

 	* Solution:  Try doing with regular node groups, sigh.
 * eksctl is great, but doesn't provide fine-grained control over environment
 	* Solution:  Use terraform
+* nessus needs to use a persistent volume
+	* first try:  tarball /opt/nessus and unpack if empty
+* nessus needs to upgrade it's code, but pv doesn't do that
+	* bundle nessus deb into container and install every time we run?
+Seems terrible.

 ## process